http-party/node-http-proxy/README.md

 var proxy = httpProxy.createProxyServer({});

 // To modify the proxy connection before data is sent, you can listen
-// for the 'proxyReq' event.
+// for the 'upstreamReq' event.
 When the event is fired, you will receive
 // the following arguments:
-// (http.ClientRequest proxyReq, http.IncomingMessage req,
+// (http.ClientRequest upstreamReq, http.IncomingMessage req,
 //  http.ServerResponse res, Object options).
 This mechanism is useful when
 // you need to modify the proxy request before the proxy connection
 // is made to the target.
 //
-proxy.on('proxyReq', function(proxyReq, req, res, options) {
+proxy.on('upstreamReq', function(upstreamReq, req, res, options) {
-  proxyReq.setHeader('X-Special-Proxy-Header', 'foobar');
+  upstreamReq.setHeader('X-Special-Proxy-Header', 'foobar');
 });

 var server = http.createServer(function(req, res) {